EstherPhebe/odk-x-docs/odkx-src/build-app.rst

   10. In the *survey* worksheet.
 Check that these headers: :th:`branch_label`, :th:`url`, :th:`clause`, :th:`condition`, :th:`type`, :th:`values_list`, :th:`display.prompt.text` are present.

-  11. Fill in the following rows.
-They tell the software what to do if you're previewing in :program:`Chrome`.
+  11. Update the following rows as shown below.
+This worksheet tells the software what to do if you're previewing in :program:`Chrome`.

   .. note::